qshuai/coindis/README.md

 ### What Is This?

-This reposity aims to distribute BCH for free by setuping a web server connected to a bitcoin cash client!!!
+This repository aims to distribute BCH for free by setuping a web server connected to a bitcoin cash client!!!

 ### SetUp:

-1. Get this reposity:
+1. Get this repository:

    ```
    go get github.com/qshuai/coindis